Contactless Ordering – QR Menu for Restaurants promote contactless ordering which is the need of the hour

-- The venue doesn’t need to buy any additional hardware.
-QR Menus provide the cheapest entry point for restaurants and hotels going digital, especially over tablet and kiosk options
+No additional hardware – QR Menus provide the cheapest entry point for restaurants and hotels going digital, especially over tablet and kiosk options

-No Download Necessary – Unlike app-based solutions, customers don’t need to download an app, they need only scan the QR and the menu is visible immediately
+No Download Necessary – Unlike app-based solutions, customers don’t need to download an app.
+They only need to scan a code and the menu is visible immediately

-- The venue can update the menu immediately removing out of stock items and updating prices and avoid the need to reprint new menus
+Instant Menu Updates – The venue can update the menu immediately to reflect out of stock items and price changes; avoiding the need to reprint menus

 There are many QR menu option available.
-To ensure your venue finds the right one, here is list of the best QR menu services on the market.
+To ensure you find the right one for your venue here is list of the best QR menu services on the market.

 I had some trouble with Bonee because their sample QR menu wasn’t working, but it lists solid features for customer ordering and customizable controls.
 Customers can schedule a precise pickup window or reserve ahead and be greeted with their food at their table.